sanjeetkumaritoutlook/vanilla-ts/README.md

  Vite generates files with hashed names (e.g., index-dv8c_Ups.css) in the assets directory under the dist folder.
  By default, these assets are linked relative to the root /, but GitHub Pages serves them relative to your repository's name (e.g., /your-repo-name/)

+## Module System:

+TypeScript uses the ES Module system (with import and export), so ensure your TypeScript configuration (tsconfig.json) supports this.
+If you're using Node.js, make sure it supports ES Modules or use module: "commonjs" for compatibility.